Sifchain/sifnode/docs/proposals/min_swap_fees.md

 fee = f * (1 + r) * x * Y / (x + X)
 ```

-Similar to the case of swapping to rowan, this can be written equivalently as:
+Similar to the case of swapping to rowan, this can be written as:

 ```
 raw_XYK_output = x * Y / (x + X)